^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The introduction of certain rules in nutrition often treat a variety of diseases, including convulsive syndrome.
-Indeed, there is a diet for epilepsy, which is also one of the methods of treating the disease, as well as a means of preventing secondary disorders in the patient's body.
-Thanks to a diet, patients can feel better for a long time.
+By introducing certain rules into the diet, a variety of diseases are often treated, including convulsive syndrome.
+Indeed, there is a diet for epilepsy, which is simultaneously one of the methods of treating the disease, as well as a means of preventing secondary disorders in the patient's body.
+Thanks to the diet, patients can feel better for a long time.

 The essence of the diet for epilepsy

-Many experiments of scientists have proved the existence of a regularity between the use of certain dishes and the occurrence of seizures of epilepsy.
-For a long time, doctors believed that the diet of patients with epilepsy should consist of a large number of strict limitations.
-But, fortunately, modern medicine does not stand still, and at this time it is proved that strictness in the diet is not necessary, it is simply necessary for patients to adhere to certain principles.
+Many experiments by scientists have proven the existence of a pattern between the consumption of certain foods and the occurrence of epileptic seizures.
+For a long time, doctors believed that the diet of patients with epilepsy should consist of a large number of strict restrictions.
+But, fortunately, modern medicine does not stand still, and at present it has been proven that strictness in the diet is not necessary, patients just need to adhere to some principles.

-The diet of a sick person should be qualitative and balanced, with a high content of coarse-fiber plant foods.
-Most often, patients are prescribed vegetable-milk nutrition.
+The diet of a sick person should be high-quality and balanced, with a high content of coarse-fiber plant foods.
+Most often, patients are prescribed plant-milk nutrition.

-However, it is not necessary to completely exclude meat products.
-Each day you can include in the menu one small portion of meat, fish dishes, better cooked or cooked in a double boiler.
+However, there is no need to completely exclude meat products.
+Every day you can include in the menu one small portion of meat, fish dish, preferably boiled or steamed.

-Of course, for patients with epilepsy, there can not exist only one particular diet.
-For example, if, in addition to convulsive attacks, a person periodically has headache attacks that are triggered by the ingestion of certain products, excluding them from the menu can greatly alleviate the condition.
-If the disease is complicated by diabetes, then convulsions can be a consequence of lowering blood glucose levels.
+Of course, there cannot be just one diet for epilepsy patients.
+For example, if, in addition to seizures, a person periodically experiences headaches caused by eating certain foods, then excluding them from the menu can significantly alleviate the condition.
+If the disease is complicated by diabetes, then seizures can be a consequence of a decrease in blood glucose levels.

-With prolonged treatment with medicinal products, the patient's body may suffer from a shortage of folic acid, cyanocobalamin, homocysteine, which must be taken into account when compiling a daily menu.
+With prolonged treatment with drugs, the patient's body may experience a deficiency of folic acid, cyanocobalamin, homocysteine, which must be taken into account when preparing a daily menu.

-Ketogenic diet for epilepsy implies the content in the diet of about 70% of fats, and only 30% is for proteins and carbohydrates.
-This diet is mainly used in children's practice.
+The ketogenic diet for epilepsy implies a diet containing about 70% fat, and only 30% proteins and carbohydrates.
+This diet is mainly used in pediatric practice.

-The mechanism of ketogenic diet work consists in anticonvulsant activity of ketones - organic compounds, which are formed due to fatty decomposition and significantly reduce the stimulation of seizures by the brain.
-Fats, in turn, are split when there is a deficiency of glucose in the human body, during fasting, or with a sharply limited amount of carbohydrates in food.
-Proceeding from this, the essence of the ketogenic diet can consist in a certain combination of the amount of proteins, fats and carbohydrate food in the daily diet, along with a pronounced decrease in the volume of the liquid being drunk.
+The mechanism of the ketogenic diet is the anticonvulsant activity of ketones - organic compounds that are formed as a result of fat breakdown and significantly reduce the stimulation of seizures by the brain.
+Fats, in turn, are broken down when there is a glucose deficiency in the human body, during fasting, or with a sharply limited amount of carbohydrates in food.
+Based on this, the essence of the ketogenic diet can consist of a certain combination of the amount of proteins, fats and carbohydrate foods in the daily diet, simultaneously with a pronounced decrease in the volume of liquid drunk.

-Thus, a fairly sparse and monotonous diet consisting mainly of fats: vegetable oil, animal fat and fatty meat, dairy products with a high percentage of fat content (cream, butter, etc.) is prescribed.
-In some countries, where the incidence of epilepsy is high enough, even produce special high-fat products for such patients - these are very fatty yoghurts, a variety of curds and canned meat.
+Thus, a rather meager and monotonous diet is prescribed, consisting mainly of fats: vegetable oil, animal fat and fatty meat, dairy products with a high percentage of fat (cream, butter, etc.).
+In some countries, where the incidence of epilepsy is quite high, they even produce special high-fat products for such patients - these are very fatty yoghurts, various curds and canned meat.

 Diet for epilepsy in children

-Most often in pediatric patients, it is the ketogenic diet that is used.
-The child is put on inpatient treatment and prescribed fasting for two to three days, after which they start dietary nutrition.
-Ketogenic diet the child should adhere to 2-3 days, and after that, as a rule, it is transferred to a normal diet.
+The ketogenic diet is most often used in pediatric patients.
+The child is admitted to hospital and prescribed fasting for two to three days, after which they begin dietary nutrition.
+The child must adhere to the ketogenic diet for 2-3 days, and after that, as a rule, he is transferred to a normal diet.

-Such a diet is considered especially effective in childhood from 1 year to 12 years.
-Often, doctors prescribe it when antiepileptic drugs do not show the expected effectiveness, or provoke the development of undesirable side effects.
+This diet is considered especially effective in children aged 1 to 12 years.
+Doctors often prescribe it when antiepileptic drugs do not show the expected effectiveness or provoke the development of undesirable side effects.

-The treatment of children with a diet must necessarily take place under the supervision of a specialist in baby food and a neurologist.
-In the early days, when the baby is hungry, he is allowed to drink only water and tea without sugar.
-About a day later, a quick test for the content of ketone substances in the urinary fluid is used: if ketones are sufficient, then you can start to introduce a diet with a high degree of fat content.
+Dietary treatment of children must be carried out under the supervision of a specialist in pediatric nutrition and a neurologist.
+In the first days, when the baby is fasting, he is allowed to drink only water and tea without sugar.
+About a day later, a quick test is used for the content of ketone substances in the urine: if there are enough ketones, then you can begin to introduce high-fat foods into the diet.

-It is important that the doctor closely watches what the child eats, as even a small increase in the caloric content of the diet can negatively affect the effectiveness of dietary treatment.
+It is important for the doctor to closely monitor what the child eats, since even a small increase in the caloric content of the diet can negatively affect the effectiveness of dietary treatment.

-Usually a sick child is discharged after about a week, while a decrease in the frequency of seizures during the next 3 months is noted.
-If the given dietary treatment in a particular patient is recognized as successful, then it is periodically repeated for 3-4 years.
+Usually, the sick child is discharged after about a week, with a decrease in the frequency of seizures noted over the next 3 months.
+If this dietary treatment is considered successful in a particular patient, it is periodically repeated for 3-4 years.

 Diet for epilepsy in adults

-The ketogenic diet for epilepsy in adults is used somewhat less often than in children, because of certain contraindications that are relevant for age-related patients.
+The ketogenic diet for epilepsy in adults is used somewhat less frequently than in children, due to certain contraindications that are relevant specifically for older patients.

-Because of the high content of fats in the diet, the diet is not prescribed for people with functional disorders of the liver and kidneys.
-The fact is that with an excess of fatty foods these organs are overloaded, and they can not cope with the excretion of metabolic products, which will lead to a relapse of chronic pathologies.
+Due to the high fat content in the diet, the diet is not prescribed to people with functional disorders of the liver and kidneys.
+The fact is that with an excess of fatty foods, these organs are overloaded, and they may not cope with the removal of metabolic products, which will lead to a relapse of chronic pathologies.

-In addition, the ketogenic diet is not recommended to an epileptic patient suffering from diseases of the cardiovascular system and atherosclerosis.
+In addition, the ketogenic diet is not recommended for epileptic patients, those suffering from cardiovascular diseases and atherosclerosis.

-In all other situations, the decision on the appointment of dietary nutrition is made by the doctor, focusing on the general health of the patient and the presence of background diseases, especially chronic.
+In all other situations, the decision to prescribe dietary nutrition is made by the doctor, based on the general health of the patient and the presence of background diseases, especially chronic ones.

-The diet of adult patients with epilepsy should consist of a variety of nutritious dishes.
-Particular attention is paid to products with a high content of fiber - vegetable food, bran, cereals.
-Such products gradually establish a qualitative intestinal peristalsis and serve as the prevention of constipation.
+The diet of adults with epilepsy should consist of varied and nutritious dishes.
+Particular attention is paid to products with a high fiber content - these are plant foods, bran, cereals.
+Such products gradually establish high-quality intestinal peristalsis and serve as a preventive measure against constipation.

-One of the rules of dietary nutrition is the last meal not less than 2-3 hours before going to bed.
+One of the rules of dietary nutrition is to have your last meal no less than 2-3 hours before going to bed.

-It must be remembered that with the use of large amounts of fluid seizures can increase.
-Because of this, most doctors advise drinking a little water and drinks during the day, and can even prescribe diuretics for removing excess fluid from the body.
+It is important to remember that when drinking large amounts of liquid, attacks may become more frequent.
+Because of this, most doctors recommend drinking a little water and drinks throughout the day, and may even prescribe diuretics to remove excess fluid from the body.

-Some experts are of the opinion that the amount of salt in the diet of epileptics should be limited, but there are no scientifically proven facts of the effectiveness of this method.
-But the amount of easily digestible carbohydrates, in particular, ordinary sugar, still need to be limited.
+Some experts are of the opinion that the amount of salt in the diet of epileptics should be limited, but there is no scientifically proven evidence of the effectiveness of this method.
+However, the amount of easily digestible carbohydrates, in particular, regular sugar, should still be limited.

 On Monday:

-• For breakfast - a salad of carrots and cottage cheese with sour cream.
+• For breakfast – carrot and cottage cheese salad with sour cream.

-• For the second breakfast - a big orange.
+• For second breakfast - a large orange.

-• We are having dinner with fish fillet with lemon.
+• We're having fish fillet with lemon for dinner.

 On Tuesday:

-• We have a breakfast cottage cheese casserole.
+• We have cottage cheese casserole for breakfast.

-• For the second breakfast, we prepare a fruit salad with fat yoghurt.
+• For the second breakfast we prepare a fruit salad with full-fat yogurt.

-• For lunch - vermicelli soup with meat, bread with pate from the liver.
+• For lunch - vermicelli soup with meat, bread with liver pate.

 On Wednesday:

-• We have breakfast with an omelette with vegetables.
+• We have an omelette with vegetables for breakfast.

-• For the second breakfast - cereal biscuits, juice.
+• For the second breakfast – cereal cookies, juice.

-• We have lunch with cheese cream soup and fish-rice casserole.
+• We have cheese cream soup and fish and rice casserole for lunch.

 On Thursday:

-• We have lunch with lagman and potato zrazes.
+• We have lagman and potato zrazy for lunch.

-• We have dinner with a pie with rice and stuffing.
+• We have a pie with rice and minced meat for dinner.

 On Friday:

-• For the second breakfast - juice with a cheesecake.
+• For second breakfast – juice with a cheesecake.

-• Lunch chicken broth and dumplings with meat.
+• We have chicken broth and meat dumplings for lunch.

-• We are having dinner with boiled pork with vegetables.
+• We have boiled pork with vegetables for dinner.

 On Saturday:

-• We have lunch with fish soup with vegetable stew.
+• We have fish soup with vegetable stew for lunch.

-• We dine with mashed potatoes with meat sauce and salad.
+• We have mashed potatoes with meat gravy and salad for dinner.

 On Sunday:

-• We have a breakfast of sour cream with honey and sour cream.
+• We have cheesecakes with honey and sour cream for breakfast.

-• For the second breakfast - cottage cheese with raisins.
+• For second breakfast – cottage cheese with raisins.

-• We have lunch with a boiled boiled piece of meat, you can add a vegetable salad.
+• We have kharcho with a boiled piece of meat for lunch; you can add a vegetable salad.

-• Snack is a piece of melon or peach.
+• Snack – a piece of melon or a peach.

-• We dine with a portion of ravioli with sour cream.
+• We have dinner with a portion of dumplings with sour cream.

-Diet meals for epilepsy can and should be varied, as dietary nutrition is usually long and should be beneficial and enjoyable for the patient.
-We bring to your attention a few simple but delicious recipes that will help diversify the menu of the patient with epilepsy.
+The dishes of the epilepsy diet can and should be varied, since dietary nutrition is usually long-term and should bring benefit and pleasure to the patient.
+We offer you several simple but tasty recipes that will help diversify the menu of a patient with epilepsy.

-• Delicious meat roll.
-Ingredients: 700 g of any minced meat, two slices of dried bread, five chicken eggs, up to 400 g of champignons, 2 pcs.
-Bulbs, one carrot, some salt, cold water, sunflower oil (or other).
-We begin to cook: peeled washed mushrooms cut into medium pieces, chop the onions, carrots rub on the grater.
-We admit in a frying pan with butter mushrooms, carrots and ½ of sliced onions, add salt to taste, stir and leave to stew.
-In the meantime, cook three eggs, cool and clean.
-Average sliced.
-Pieces of bread moisten with water, squeeze, let's go through the meat grinder along with the remaining onions.
-Add meat mince, 2 raw eggs and 2 tablespoons of cold water, salt, spices.
-We mix.
-Three quarters of the stuffing is distributed on a cellophane food film in the form of a rectangle with a layer of about 15 mm.
-Top with a layer of mushrooms with vegetables, not reaching the edges of minced meat approximately 15 mm.
-Over the mushrooms distribute chopped boiled eggs and wrap the structure with roll (it is convenient to do with wet hands).
-Carefully transfer the roll to the oiled baking tray (you can shift it with baking paper).
-If the cracks are formed during the transfer, carefully lubricate them with deferred minced meat.
-We send it to a hot oven at a temperature of 180 ° C for about 60 minutes, until it is ready.
-Usually roll is served hot.
-Garnish can be prepared with potatoes.
+• The most delicious meat roll.
+Ingredients: 700 g of any minced meat, two pieces of toasted bread, five chicken eggs, up to 400 g of champignons, 2 onions, one carrot, a little salt, cold water, sunflower oil (or other).
+Let's start cooking: cut the peeled and washed mushrooms into medium pieces, chop the onion, grate the carrot.
+Saute the mushrooms, carrots and ½ chopped onion in a frying pan with butter, add salt to taste, stir and leave to stew.
+Meanwhile, boil three eggs, cool and peel.
+Cut into medium pieces.
+Moisten the pieces of bread with water, squeeze out, pass through a meat grinder together with the remaining onion.
+Add the minced meat, 2 raw eggs and 2 tablespoons of cold water, salt, spices.
+Mix.
+Spread three quarters of the minced meat on a plastic food film in the form of a rectangle in a layer of about 15 mm.
+Put a layer of mushrooms and vegetables on top, leaving about 15 mm from the edges of the minced meat.
+Spread the chopped boiled eggs on top of the mushrooms and roll the structure into a roll (this is convenient to do with wet hands).
+Carefully transfer the roll to a baking sheet moistened with oil (you can put baking paper between it).
+If cracks form during transfer, carefully grease them with the set aside minced meat.
+Put in a hot oven at 180 ° C for about 60 minutes, until done.
+The roll is usually served hot.
+You can cook potatoes as a side dish.

 • Ham and cheese salad.
-We need: green salad leaves, cucumbers, cherry tomatoes, green onions, ham, cheese (brynza or mozzarella), boiled eggs, salt, olive oil and lemon juice.
-The number of ingredients is arbitrary - it still turns out delicious.
-We start cooking: all the ingredients are cut into medium pieces, poured with olive oil dressing with lemon juice.
+We will need: green salad leaves, cucumbers, cherry tomatoes, green onions, ham, cheese (feta or mozzarella), boiled eggs, salt, olive oil and lemon juice.
+The amount of ingredients is arbitrary - it will still be delicious.
+Let's start cooking: cut all the ingredients into medium pieces, pour a dressing of olive oil with lemon juice.
 Add salt to taste.
 Simple, fast and delicious!

 • Meat stew.
-Products: 0,5 kg of meat, 100 g of onion, two carrots, two stalks of celery, garlic to taste, 4 tomatoes, 1 tbsp.
-L. Tomato paste, salt, seasoning, vegetable oil, greens.
-Preparation: meat cut into pieces about one by two centimeters.
-Stew it in vegetable oil until cooked.
-Finely chop the onions, carrots, garlic and celery.
-Add to the stew and continue to simmer for about 10 minutes.
-Then add the tomato paste and finely chopped tomatoes (preferably without the skin), as well as salt and seasonings.
-Add a little water and simmer on low heat.
-After the ragout is ready, sprinkle with herbs and serve it to the table.
-Bon Appetit!
+Ingredients: 0.5 kg of meat, 100 g of onion, 2 carrots, 2 stalks of celery, garlic to taste, 4 tomatoes, 1 tbsp of tomato paste, salt, seasonings, vegetable oil, herbs.
+Preparation: cut the meat into pieces approximately one by two centimeters.
+Simmer it in vegetable oil until done.
+Finely chop the onion, carrot, garlic and celery.
+Add to the stewed meat and continue to simmer for about 10 minutes.
+Then add tomato paste and finely chopped tomatoes (preferably without skin), as well as salt and seasonings.
+Add a little water and simmer over low heat.
+After the stew is ready, sprinkle with herbs and serve.
+Enjoy!

 • Meat (preferably pork or beef), fish in any form.